 Why it is important to limit exposure to biting insects

 Biting insects are vectors for disease.
 In the tropical area where I live, mosquitoes carry debilitating viruses, one being Ross River Virus.
 There are many others and these vary with location.
 You should know the risk of these for the location in which you live or visit.

 There was a time outdoors when I was caught without insect repellent and got attacked by salt marsh mosquitoes.
 If you know the type, you know that these know how to bite – ouch!
 Luckily I travel with a first aid kit in the car and I was so thankful for the bottle of Dettol that saved the day.
 You’ll see why below.

 Simple repellents from everyday ingredients

 It’s handy to have some basic know-how of everyday ingredients you can mix up for a quick solution to keep the bugs at bay.

-If you are wanting this knowledge or just want to do away with commercial bug sprays, the following includes ‘simple ingredient’ ones I use as well as a few others.
+If you want this knowledge or just want to do away with commercial bug sprays, the following includes ‘simple ingredient’ ones I use as well as a few others.
 These are good to add to your list to take with you camping, on that hiking trail, or anytime outdoors.

 DIY bug repellent for skin

-I live in at the coast in the tropics, so mosquitoes, flies, sandflies, and midges are common annoyances.
+I live on the coast in the tropics, so mosquitoes, flies, sandflies, and midges are common annoyances.